Alice: An Interactive Museum

-Alice: Interactive Museum is a 1991 click-and-go adventure game, developed by Toshiba-EMI Ltd and directed by Haruhiko Shono.
-It uses elements and ideas inspired by Lewis Carroll's Alice's Adventures in Wonderland, and uses pre-rendered 3D computer graphics (like 1993's Myst).
-It was designed for Windows 3.x and later released for the Windows 95 platform.
+Alice: Interactive Museum is a 1991 point-and-click adventure game, developed by Toshiba-EMI Ltd and directed by Haruhiko Shono.
+It uses elements and ideas inspired by Lewis Carroll's Alice's Adventures in Wonderland, and pioneered the use of pre-rendered 3D computer graphics, being released two years before 1993's highly notable The Journeyman Project and Myst.
+It was initially designed for Mac computers and later released for the Windows 3.x and Windows 95 platform.
 In 1991, Shono won the Minister of International Trade and Industry's AVA Multimedia Grand Prix Award (AVAマルチメディアグランプリ 通産大臣賞を受賞) for the game, and in 1995, Newsweek coined the term "cybergame" to describe games such as Alice and Shono's second game, L-Zone.
 They were followed by Shono's third title, Gadget: Invention, Travel, & Adventure, in 1993.

 Plot

 The player wanders through a mansion of twelve rooms including a gallery, an atelier, a wine cellar and a photo studio.
 Each room is interconnected via halls, doors, and secret passages - one of which leads to the outside world.
 The player must collect all of the cards missing from a 53-card set of playing cards and then decipher the associated clues that appear on the cards.
 Correctly solving the puzzle will lead to The Last Room and the end game.
 The artwork on the walls is very interactive resulting in clues or surprises.